weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystemAnswers.md

 **Exercise**: Define a submodule that implements DES (a weak block cipher) in full-block CFB mode (a cipher mode).
 Add a docstring with a prominent warning not to use it in production.
+Check these against test vectors in [3].

 **Solution**: